IanSaunders/ultradaemon/docs/index.md

 | C |Finish before dark! | *Yes* |

 ### Training
 After recovering from the Yorkshire Marathon, there were only 4 weeks of training before Brecon.
-As I was still feeling pretty fit from the Marathon cycle, and as such I opted to maintain fitness and be cautious to avoid injury.
+I was still feeling pretty fit from the Marathon cycle, and as such I opted to maintain fitness and be cautious to avoid injury.
 As usual I ended up doing a round trip London -> San Francisco -> New York -> London in the middle of the 28 day training cycle, less than ideal due to timezones, jet-lag and wasted time on a plane!
 Thankfully, I was back in the UK a week before the race, so wasn't running with jet lag like in York.
 I had planned a couple 35km+ runs, but due to lack of time decided that the marathon would have to count as my long run(s).

 ### Race strategy